-As illustrated in FIG. 2, an analysis method 100 of the present invention includes a plurality of steps, one or more of 60 which may be optional steps, for obtaining and preparing a sample of a fluid that may include one or more analytes to be determined, and the steps associated with making that determination.
+As illustrated in FIG. 2, an analysis method 100 of the present invention includes a plurality of steps, one or more of 65 which may be optional steps, for obtaining and preparing a sample of a fluid that may include one or more analytes (such as hydrocarbons, for example) to be determined, and the steps associated with making that determination.
 The first step of the method involves obtaining a sample of the fluid from one or more selected sources.
-Next, 65 the obtained sample may optionally be pretreated as described herein.
+Next, the obtained sample may optionally be pretreated as described herein, such as being acidified and/or having a surfactant added thereto, for example.
 The sample, whether pre-treated or not, is then prepared for collection.
 That step of preparation has also been described herein.
 At least a portion of the prepared sample is then transferred to the sample collection subsystem for collection.
 Next, the collected sample may optionally be pretreated, also as previously described.
 The collected sample, whether pretreated, is transferred to the analyte retention device 26 in a manner that results in the fluid passing over or through a membrane to be described herein.
+For example, a syringe that is or that forms part of the sample collection subsystem 18, may be connected to a connector of the retention device 26 and the sample may be pumped through the syringe using a syringe pump that is or forms part of the sample delivery subsystem 24 at a positive pressure of from about 1 psi to about 80 psi so as to be forced through the membrane to be described at a rate of 5 ml/min.
+The syringe, the syringe pump and the retention device 26 are oriented such that the syringe is vertically disposed below the retention device 26 and the flow of sample is upwardly through the syringe and the membrane.
+As a result of this orientation, air bubbles do not interfere with the flow of sample through the membrane.

 The sample collection subsystem 18 and the retention device 26 are optionally flushed using the flushing subsystem 27, described herein.
-The retention device 26, whether flushed or not, is then dried in the drying subsystem 28 and transferred to the analysis subsystem 30, where it is then subjected to testing for the purpose of analyte detection.
+The retention device 26, whether flushed or not, is then dried in the drying subsystem 28 and transferred to the analysis subsystem 30, where it is then subjected to testing for the purpose of analyte detection, such as hydrocarbon detection.
 The information associated with the analysis may then be used to perform calculations known to those of ordinary skill in the art.
 The apparatus 10 and the method 100 of the present invention are directed to an improved sample collection arrangement so that the most effective sample is supplied to the analysis subsystem 30.
-The resultant calculations performed, any sample information and/or analysis information may optionally be reported and/ or archived in archiving subsystem 32.
+The resultant calculations performed, any sample information and/or analysis information may optionally be reported and/or archived in archiving subsystem 32.